davidsreed/harvestcompare/README.md

 ### Requirements

-Sqlplus client install on your computer
+Sqlplus client installed on your computer
 harvest workbench installed on your computer

 ### Setup